-The good thing is, many of the best practices to prepare your people and processes for an M&A also overlap with your broader digital transformation journey.
-So, it is effort well spent to put some thought in now, as it will benefit your organization on several levels.
+The good thing is that many of the best practices to prepare your people and processes for an M&A also overlap with your broader digital transformation journey.
+So, it is effort well spent to put some thought into this now, as it will benefit your organization on several levels.
 Here are examples:

 Get Involved Early

 Gartner estimates that more than 50% of all integration activities rely on IT, with 25% of those being directly led by IT.
 Organizations who want their transition to go more smoothly should involve IT up front.
 As CIO, you should:

 Ask for a seat at the table; do not wait to be asked

 Estimate integration effort